 Check your schedule on the public transport website 9292.nl and read my tips about using public transport in Holland.
 Mind that there are extra rules for users of public transport during the COVID-19 pandemic.
 For example: you have to wear a face mask when using public transport.

 What to explore next?

 The hills of southern Limburg are not exactly a next door destination if you’re staying in the west of the Netherlands and therefore not extremely suitable as a day trip.
 I would advice you to spend at least one night in this area if you wish to visit it.
-Depending on what you enjoy most (nature or cities) you could either stay in one of the villages in the hills, such as Valkenburg, Schin op Geul or Gulpen or in the charming city of Maastricht.
+Depending on what you enjoy most (nature or cities) you could either stay in one of the villages in the hills, such as Valkenburg, Schin op Geul or Gulpen or in the charming city of Maastricht, where you can drink some local craft beers.
 Check out my blog about hiking in the hills south of Maastricht of you want to hike some more.

 From Maastricht there are regional trains towards Aachen in Germany and Liège in Belgium.
 If you prefer to head back north why not visit modern Eindhoven or classic Den Bosch, the capital of Brabant province?